jonas-weimar/LaneDetection/Readme.md

 ### Additional
 ---
 I wrote this algorithm in python because its easier and faster to write then C or C++.
-For usages outside of playing around with the mentioned algorithms I would recomend to write the script in a non interpreted language as the speed difference makes a big difference.
+For usages outside of playing around with the mentioned algorithms I would recomend to write the script in a non interpreted language like C or C++ as the speed difference especially in the image processing part will be significant.

 Have fun!🥳